Powerlearnproject/se-day1-assignment-Tem1l0luwa/README.md

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

+Common challenges for software engineers include managing complexity, dealing with bugs, and staying updated with new technologies.
+To overcome these:

+1. Managing Complexity: Use modular design and maintain clear documentation.
+2. Dealing with Bugs: Implement thorough testing and debugging practices.
+3. Staying Updated: Regularly invest time in learning and practicing new skills and technologies.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.